apache/activemq-artemis/docs/user-manual/en/using-server.md

             It will activate jdbc

         --jdbc-bindings-table-name <jdbcBindings>
-            Name of the jdbc bindigns table
+            Name of the jdbc bindings table

         --jdbc-connection-url <jdbcURL>
             The connection used for the database